 How long does it take to start a New Hampshire corporation?

-File online using the New Hampshire QuickStart portal and get your approval in a day or two.
+File online using the New Hampshire QuickStart portal and get processed in a day or two.
 File your Articles with a paper form and you’ll have 1-3 weeks to kill—plenty of time to hit up the lake or maybe hike a section of the Appalachian Trail.

 Does a New Hampshire corporation need a business license?